eric-eldard/harpocrates/README.md

 harpocrates.base-package-to-scan=your.entity.package
 ```

-2. Set the property for the name of the `javax.sql.DataSource` which has access to modify the structure of your entity
+2. Set the property for the name of the `javax.sql.DataSource` Spring bean which has access to modify the structure of
-tables.
-This defaults to "dataSource", so it's only necessary to set this prop if you've given your DataSource a custom
+your entity tables.
+This defaults to "dataSource", so it's only necessary to set this prop if you've given your
-name, or if you wish to use a DataSource for Harpocrates separate from that used by the rest of your app (this may be
+DataSource bean a custom name, or if you wish to use a DataSource for Harpocrates separate from that used by the rest of
-desirable, since the Harpocrates DataSource needs DDL permissions on your database).
+your app (this may be desirable, since the Harpocrates DataSource needs DDL permissions on your database).
 ```properties
 harpocrates.datasource=myCustomDataSource
 ```